Adult Glioma: Grading and Treatment

 Radiation Therapy

-• After you have had surgery to take out as much of the tumor as possible.
+• After surgery is done to take out as much of the tumor as possible.
 This is done to try to kill any cancer cells that were left.

 • To help lessen or prevent symptoms caused by the tumor.